bassosimone/monorepo/README.md

 If you pass `./tools/run` the name of a workflow, it will run it.

 A workflow is a `workflow.yml` file in a subdirectory of `tools/run.d`.
 The name of the subdirectory is the name of the workflow.

-Each workflow step calls an action.
-An action is an (hopefully) reusable bash script named `action.bash` to also lives in subdirectories of `tools/run.d`.

-The same subdirectory could contain both a workflow and an action.
-This happens when the workflow invokes a namesake action.

-A directory without actions is a workflow that refers to differently named actions.
-A directory without a workflow only contains actions and cannot be called directly from `./tools/run`.

-See the `./tools/run.d/hello-world` directory for a very simple example of how to write a worklow and an action.
+So, for example, the `hello-world` workflow is the `./tools/run.d/hello-world/workflow.yml` file.

+To read more about developing workflows, you should consult the documentation emitted by the `./tools/info` command.